mdombrov-33/twitch-analytics-mcp/.github/instructions/instructions.md

 - **Twitch API**: Rate limiting is critical (800 requests/minute), implement proper token management
 - **FastMCP**: Use unique tool names to avoid conflicts with other MCP servers
 - **APSW**: Chosen over sqlite3 for better WSL2/Claude Desktop compatibility
-- **Background tasks**: Use APScheduler for periodic data collection
+- **On-demand data**: Tools fetch fresh data from API on each call and optionally cache to database

 ### Project Structure